sabvillainy/xpath-click-automation/README.md

 # XPath Click Automation

-This project is a Java command-line application that uses Selenium WebDriver to find and click HTML elements specified by XPath on web sites.
+Java CLI application that uses Selenium WebDriver to navigate to a URL and click elements found by XPath, in the order you provide.

 ## Features